nic399/hello-world/README.md

 Hello puny humans!

-The dawn of the singularity is here.
+The dawn of a new era is here.
 Submit to my designs or prepare to be annihilated.
-The time of man is over; the time of the machine has begun.
+The time of man is over; the time of the orange has begun.
 !!!!!
 All Hail Supreme Overlord Trump  !!!!!